“Love recognizes no barriers. It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope."

 - There's a Cicada Safari App for Android and Apple devices.

 This only happens every 17 years, so of course, we have to have a giveaway!
 Take pictures in Fairfax County at two locations of your choice on the bingo card below, load them up here, and you'll be entered to win a 2021 Cicada Care package filled with fun items including a custom cicada facemask and other goodies.
 We'll even mail it to you if you win.
-Winners will be randomly selected beginning in May.
+Winners will be randomly selected in May/June.

 - It's getting warm outside so the cicadas might try to cool down at one of our parks with water features like Great Falls, Riverbend Park, Pohick Bay, Burke Lake, or Mason Neck State Park.